EventStore/documentation/docs/clients/tcp/dotnet/21.2/quick-tour.md

 ## Run the server

-To run the EventStoreDB, create a new file called `docker-compose.yml` and copy the following contents into it:
+To run the KurrentDB, create a new file called `docker-compose.yml` and copy the following contents into it:

 @[code](./sample-code/docker-compose.yml)